 (s) do any of the following: (i) facilitate and/or promote illegal activity, including, without limitation, any activity that is fraudulent, such as engaging in phishing or otherwise obtaining financial or other personal information in a misleading manner or for misleading purposes, (ii) engage in the endorsement of political positions, political candidates or religious causes or use the Services to display or imply any such endorsement by music artists or Content providers or the copyright owners thereof, (iii) display or imply any kind of product endorsement by music artists or Content providers or the copyright owners thereof, and (iv) engage in or use the Services for prohibited business activities, including, but not limited to, resale of the Services and the use of the Services in association with contests or promotions;

-(t) facilitate the access, storage, distribution or other exploitation of Content, which includes making the Content available for download to Site users and bundling or reselling streams via the Services;
+(t) facilitate the access, storage, distribution or other exploitation of Content, which includes making the Content available for download to Site or app users and bundling or reselling streams via the Services;

-(u) a Site user into believing that: (i) he or she is interacting directly with the Services when interacting with the Site, or (ii) the Site was created by or is endorsed by or affiliated with Feed.FM;
+(u) a Site or app user into believing that: (i) he or she is interacting directly with the Services when interacting with the Site or app, or (ii) the Site or app was created by or is endorsed by or affiliated with Feed.fm;

 (v) focus on a specific musical artist or specific set of musical artists.5.7 Rights Clearance for Content.

 (w) Reproductions.
-Feed.FM will be responsible for clearing the rights to, and paying all royalties for, all sound recordings embodied in Content that is reproduced solely for the purposes of facilitating digital audio transmissions of sound recordings via the Services on the Site. (b) Public Performances and Communications to the Public.
-Feed.FM will be responsible for clearing the rights to, and paying all royalties for communications to the public and/or public performances of the sound recordings included in Content solely as part of the Services made available through the Site, but not any other sites, and the musical works embodied in such sound recordings, including by entering into license agreements with PROs or Third Party Rights Holders for such communication to the public and/or public performance.
+Feed.fm will be responsible for clearing the rights to, and paying all royalties for, all sound recordings embodied in Content that is reproduced solely for the purposes of facilitating digital audio transmissions of sound recordings via the Services on the Site or app. (b) Public Performances and Communications to the Public.
+Feed.fm will be responsible for clearing the rights to, and paying all royalties for communications to the public and/or public performances of the sound recordings included in Content solely as part of the Services made available through the Site or app, but not any other Site or apps, and the musical works embodied in such sound recordings, including by entering into license agreements with PROs or Third Party Rights Holders for such communication to the public and/or public performance.

 (x) Client may only use API Content provided as part of the Services.